R2bEEaton/bb-kanban-draggable/README.md

 * Create a table with the following fields.
     * **Title**
     * **Order**
+    * You can add as many other fields as you want, but the first two are required because they work directly with the functionality of the plugin.

     ### Additional Notes
     * Rows with a higher Order will be at the top of the list.